-Create a Windows app
+Create a Windows app with an Azure backend

 This tutorial shows you how to add a cloud-based backend service to a Universal Windows Platform (UWP) app.
 For more information, see What are Mobile Apps.
 The following are screen captures from the completed app:

 Completing this tutorial is a prerequisite for all other Mobile App tutorials for UWP apps.

 To complete this tutorial, you need the following:

 - An active Azure account.
 If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile apps that you can keep using even after your trial ends.
 For details, see Azure Free Trial.